Approach to network failure due to intrinsic fluctuations: Abstract

 \section{Abstract}

-A networked system can fail when most of its components are unable to support flux through the nodes and edges.
-As studied earlier this scenario can be triggered by an external perturbation such as an intentional attack on nodes or for internal reasons such as due to malfunction of nodes.
-In either case, the asymptotic failure of the network is preceded by a cascade of nodal failures.
-In this work, we focus on the nodal failure arising from the intrinsic fluctuations in the flux passing through the nodes.
-By modeling these as extreme events, it is shown that three distinct nodal failure regimes can be identified before a complete network failure takes place.
-Further, the approach to network failure through the three regimes is shown to be qualitatively similar on a square lattice, all-to-all, scale free, and Erdos-Renyi networks.
+We investigate the asymptotic failure of the network arising solely from intrinsic fluctuations in the flux passing through its nodes.
+By modeling the flux as random walkers and the node failure induced by large fluctuations as extreme events, it is shown that three distinct nodal failure regimes can be identified before a complete network failure takes place.
+Further, the approach to network failure through these three regimes is shown to be qualitatively similar for square lattice, all-to-all, scale-free, and Erdos-Renyi networks.
 We obtain approximate analytical description of the approach to failure for an all-to-all network.
-This is also demonstrated numerically for real transportation network of flights.
+This network failure scenario is also demonstrated on a real flight transportation network.